 Disclaimer: These resources were prepared as an account of work sponsored by an agency of the United States Government.
 Neither the United States Government nor any agency thereof, nor any of their employees, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.
 Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise does not necessarily constitute or imply its endorsement, recommendation, or favoring by the United States Government or any agency thereof.
 The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.

 Bountiful City has implemented a Feed in Tariff (FIT) for new solar customers.
 Also known as a "buy-all, sell-all" arrangement, a FIT requires rooftop solar customers to sell all of the electricity they produce to the utility.
 In this case, Bountiful solar residents must to purchase electricity from the utility at the retail rate, and sell the solar energy produced by their system at a reduced rate.
-The FIT will take effect June 1, 2017.
+The FIT took effect June 1, 2017.

 - The new rates are as follows

 - Midnight – noon: 4 cents / kWh

 - Noon – 4PM: 6 cents / kWh